pysat/pysat/docs/tutorial.rst

        # get list of dates between start and stop
        date_array = pysat.utils.time.create_date_range(start, stop)
        # iterate over season, calculate the mean
-       for date in date_array:
+       for idate in date_array:
-           inst.load(date=date)
+           inst.load(date=idate)
 	   if not inst.data.empty:
-               # compute mean absolute using pandas functions and store
+               # compute mean absolute using pandas functions and store data
-               # data could be an image, or lower dimension, account for 2D and lower
+               # could be an image, or lower dimension, account for 2D and lower
                data = inst[data_label]
                if isinstance(data.iloc[0], pandas.DataFrame):
 	           # 3D data, 2D data at every time